DamienIrving/teaching/swc-python/README_python_teaching.txt

 # Lesson order #

 1. Introduction
-- Topics: loading libraries (import), calling methods and members, reading and storing data, variable assignment, indexing (including slice and stride), basic plotting (matplotlib), array operations
+- Topics: importing libraries/modules (the former being a large collection of the latter), calling functions/attributes (modules) or methods/members (classes) and members, reading and storing data, variable assignment, indexing (including slice and stride), basic plotting (matplotlib), array operations
 - Main point: an example of how to do typical tasks in Python
 - Notebook: python-intro.ipynb
 - Sketches: variable assignment